 ● ● ●

 Did you miss anything at your Welcome to Medicare visit?
 Don’t stress over it too much!
 While you won’t have another Welcome to Medicare appointment, you’ll still get an annual wellness checkup with your doctor that is effectively the same thing but focuses on carrying out the health plan you developed in the Welcome to Medicare visit.
-But, by being prepared for your Welcome to Medicare visit, you can start off your coverage on the right foot with a well thought out wellness plan developed with you in mind by your doctor.
+By being prepared for your Welcome to Medicare visit, you can start off your coverage on the right foot with a well-thought-out wellness plan developed by your doctor with you in mind.

 Having a health plan in place can help you to live your life in the healthiest way possible, possibly preventing future health conditions before they even develop.
 At the very least, by coming prepared and giving enough information, you and your doctor will know what to watch out for in the future, spotting problems early on so you can begin treatment.
 Whether you’ve caught something early or prevented it entirely, the Welcome to Medicare visit plays an influential part, along with the follow-up annual wellness appointments, designed to keep your personalized plan accurate and up to date.